 Well, you’d better bone up fast.
 Not only is technical literacy more important than ever for a C-suite business leader or board member, but the onslaught of jargon is continuing to intensify.
 And few segments have more technical jargon than cybersecurity (although cloud computing is close, and we’ll get into that next time).

 So, let’s take a few minutes for a short primer on cybersecurity jargon 101.

 Not only will this knowledge help you keep up with your technology executives, but it also lets you to “encourage” them to tamp down on the tech talk when presenting to the executive committee and the board.

-In no particular order of priority, here are some buzzwords you have likely heard, and will undoubtedly continue to hear:
+In no particular order of priority, here are some cybersecurity jargon buzzwords you have likely heard, and will undoubtedly continue to hear:

 Phishing: As in, “Our Singapore office was slammed in a phishing attack last night, and we had to quarantine their email server.”
 Phishing is the practice of sending your organization emails purporting to come from known, reliable and reputable sources.
 It’s a great way for hackers to get into your systems through email, perhaps an enterprise’s most-often-used application and often one of the ones most beset by bad user cyber hygiene.

 Spear-phishing: Obviously, if phishing is bad, spear-phishing is likely to be worse.
 This is phishing deliberately targeting a specific individual, like the company CEO or board members, either to get them to open a link or to implant malware on their system.